9aia/.github/profile/README.md

 ## About

-Software experiments to help other system and application software developers.
+Experimental software to help other software developers, both systems and applications, by developing libraries, utilities and more.

 ## Links